pajlada/forsen-discord-docs/RULES.md

 Trying to circumvent the exact wording of the rules on purpose may result in it being judged as a normal rule break.

 Don't break channel-specific rules (some channels have extra rules listed in their channel topic.
 Updates to channel rules are posted in pins).

+The rules and their history can be found here: <https://github.com/pajlada/forsen-discord-docs/commits/master/RULES.md>